stevetasticsteve/Lexicon/to_do.md

 an API call - wouldn't it save effort to drop and not maintain these things?

-# Kovol specific features
-- Predict verb endings for a given root
-- Identify regular and irregular verbs
-- Identify missing paradigm entries

 ## Kovol specific bugs
 - Lots of whitespace when using the JS filter

+# Kovol verb prediction
+The rule that causes janim to have a -anim suffixes conflicts with the need for aminim to take the -inim suffix